movermeyer/ImportFromTodoist/README.md

 ruby .\cli.rb --projects 'Goals,Calendar,Activities' --repo 'movermeyer/TestRepo'
 ```

-This will sync the contents of the "Goals", "Calendar", "Activities" projects from Todoist into the `movermeyer/TestRepo` GitHub Repo (assuming they exist).
+This will sync the contents of the "Goals", "Calendar", "Activities" projects from Todoist into the `movermeyer/TestRepo` GitHub Repo (assuming all the projects and the repo exist).
 Running it multiple times will only sync any changes made to the projects since the last execution.

 **Note:** Access to the Todoist API is entirely **read-only**.
 This means that `import_from_todoist` will never make changes to your Todoist data.